department-of-veterans-affairs/va.gov-team/products/content/banners/banner-alerts.md

 This is a new type of banner to be used for communicating system downtimes that affect all services or tools sitewide across VA.gov.

 - The header text for sitewide system maintenance banner will always be: __System maintenance__
-- The body text will be standardized text for 1) advance notice [ and ...
-TBD ] and automatically be removed after the downtime
+- The body text will be standardized text for 1) advance notice 2) and during downtime.
+- The banner will automatically go away after the downtime window.
 - The sitewide system maintenance banner should be configured to appear sitewide across all VA.gov pages (minus medical center products).
 - Message must have a specifiec expiration date and must disappear automatically on expiry.